SirPigari/lym/README.md

 - **Specify the minimum required Lucia version precisely using semantic versioning.**
   This helps ensure your package is used only in compatible environments.

-- **Use meaningful and concise descriptions.**
-  This makes your package easier to discover and understand by others.

 - **Test your package before submitting.**
   Make sure all declared dependencies and config keys work as expected to avoid issues for users.